talla-ui/talla-ui/llms-overview.md

 ## Basic Activities

 Activities represent a single screen, dialog, or other 'place' in the application.
+They are managed by an `ActivityRouter`, which facilitates activating and deactivating a set of activities.
+The application context contains a root activity router at `app.activities`.

 ```typescript
 export class MyActivity extends Activity {